EnmanuelMateo/EnmanuelMateo/README.md

-👋 Hello, I'm Enmanuel — a Data Analyst and Data Engineer with expertise in data analysis, reporting, and data pipeline design.
+👋 Hello, I'm Enmanuel, a Data Analyst and Data Engineer with expertise in data analysis, reporting, and data pipeline design.

  - Querying and optimizing data using SQL and Snowflake.